wheresrhys/fetch-mock/packages/core/README.md

 ## Requirements

-@fetch-mock/core requires either of the following to run:
+@fetch-mock requires either of the following to run:

 - [Node.js](https://nodejs.org/) 18+ for full feature operation
 - Any modern browser that supports the `fetch` API